 The Kimberley in Western Australia's far north is a dramatic area of waterfalls, gorges, beaches and rugged outback.
 Despite, or maybe because of, its remoteness, The Kimberley is growing in popularity as a destination.
 The unfettered space and wild beauty of this region is unparalleled and unforgettable.

 The Kimberley is home to only 40,000 people meaning that there are fewer people per kilometre than almost any other place on the planet.
+Nearly half of the region's population are First Nations people and the region holds deep cultural significance for the approximately 160 Aboriginal communities and 30 different language groups of the area.

 Located north of the Tropic of Capricorn, the climate in the Kimberley is a tropical monsoon climate, defined by a distinct wet season and dry season.
 This climate is typical not only in Western Australia, but across all of Australia's North.